Digital and virtual currencies

 Virtual currencies are unregulated and generally issued and controlled by developers, and used and accepted among the members of a specific virtual community, for instance within a video game or social casino.
 Where they can be exchanged for cash or traded for items of value they are considered money or money’s worth.

-- The degree of anonymity associated with digital currencies may be attractive to individuals who want to conceal their identity and/or the source of their funds
+The degree of anonymity associated with digital currencies may be attractive to individuals who want to conceal their identity and, or as well as, the source of their funds